Caroline Mulroney: Career

 After university, Mulroney worked as a financial analyst at Bear Stearns.
 She briefly worked as a lawyer and associate at Shearman & Sterling, where she was part of the Compensation, Governance, and ERISA group.
 She also worked as an associate director of the NYU Center for Law & Business.
 On July 29, 2002, Mulroney was admitted into the New York Bar.
 Mulroney was reinstated as an American lawyer on September 29, 2017 after her law licence had lapsed.

 In 2011, she and her three sisters-in-law, Jessica Mulroney, Vanessa Mulroney and Katy Mulroney, co-founded The Shoebox Project, a non-profit that provides toiletries to women living in shelters.
 In 2015, she was a blogger for the website, GoGoNews, an online newspaper for children.
 In addition, she has been a member of the board for the SickKids Foundation, a governor of the National Theatre School of Canada, and a member of the board of directors of the Fraser Institute.
 In 2015, Mulroney became vice president at BloombergSen, a Toronto investment counselling firm, until 2 August 2017, when she took a leave of absence upon announcing her candidacy.

 On July 30, 2014, Minister of Transport Lisa Raitt appointed Mulroney to the Windsor–Detroit Bridge Authority, a body to oversee a second bridge across the Detroit River that separates Windsor, Ontario, from Detroit, Michigan.
 The authority will oversee the new bridge's $4 billion construction, and the management of the bridge, once it has been completed, including setting the bridge tolls.

-Public life
+Following her resignation as MPP, Mulroney joined the Royal Bank of Canada (RBC) as vice-chair.

+Political career

 When she was 14, Mulroney campaigned for Lucien Bouchard during the 1988 Lac St. Jean by-election.
 After his victory, Bouchard sent her a handwritten thank-you note for her efforts in getting him elected to the PC government.
 She felt betrayed after Bouchard defected from her father's party to the Bloc Québécois.
 In 1990, she helped canvass for Ontario PC candidate Alex Burney in the 1990 Ontario election.

 On September 20, 2017, she attended the ground-breaking of the Brian Mulroney Institute of Government at St. Francis Xavier University with her father and mother.